DannyBen/victor-book/src/key-concepts/tags.md

 ```
 |||

 But you can omit it.
-Calls to any other method, will be delegated to the
+Calls to any other method will be delegated to the
-`element` method, so normal usage looks more like this:
+`#tag` method, so normal usage looks more like this:

 ||| :icon-ruby: Ruby Input
 ```ruby